HtH-HacktheHood/Tech-Foundations/README.md

 **Office Hours:**

-## Additional Resources

-Any additional resources you may need (online books, etc ...) can be found here.

 Things to include during curriculum development:
 1. CourseKata intro about Understanding
 2. What is the tech industry?
 Discussing the different types of roles in more detail